sourcecred/template-instance/README.md

 your instance locally first and make sure its working before pushing your changes to master and using the Github Action.

-1. Fork this repo.
+1. Hit the big green "Use this template" button on github. (do not fork)

-1. Use a **git** client to clone your fork locally.
+1. Use a **git** client to clone your new repo locally.

 1. Get [Yarn], navigate to the cloned repo directory in a terminal, and then run `yarn` to install SourceCred and dependencies.